e7gx/UNIT-1-PROJECT/README.md

 Reporting: Generate files on asset utilization, availability, and more. 📊

-Alerts and Notifications: Receive notifications for asset maintenance, renewals, or critical changes. 🔔

 AI Chat using chatgpt API you have to replace it with your API and add it to .env file. 🤖

 Data Visualization: Utilize Matplotlib for visualizing user and asset data. 📈